kaifishr/DroneRacing/README.md

 # TODO:

 - Compare diagonal to vertical rays.
+- Allow to deactivate drone if it hits wall.
-- Allow thrust to have two components
+- Allow thrust to have two components.
-- Take contact to walls into account
-    - Reduce score
-    - Deactivate drone if it hits wall
-- Use data of last $N$ time steps as new input
+- Use data of last $N$ time steps as new input.

 # License